International airports in Israel. Israel airports for international flights

 3. IsraAir.

-Eilat airport will have to stop your work, after the completion of the construction of a new international airport near Eilat in Timna.
+Eilat Airport will have to stop your work, after the completion of the construction of a new international airport near Eilat in Timna.

-Ovda (Ovda)
+Ovda (Uvda)

-Another international airport is Ovda (another name is Ovda), which serves flights to the southernmost city of the State of Israel - Eilat, located 60 kilometers from Ovda and located in the Negev desert.
+Another international airport is Ovda (another name is Ovda), which serves flights to the southernmost city of the state of Israel - Eilat, located 60 kilometers from Ovda and located in the Negev Desert.
 This airport accepts only international aircraft.

-Airport accepts regular flights from Moscow, St. Petersburg and once a month from Yekaterinburg, flights are operated by Ural Airlines.
+The airport accepts regular flights from Moscow, St. Petersburg and once a month from Yekaterinburg, flights are operated by Ural Airlines.

-At Ovda airport, you can order a personal transfer to the following cities:
+At Ovda airport you can order a personal transfer to the following cities:

 • Eilat;